 - Worms can end up in your pool due to their poor directional skills.

 - To keep worms away from your pool, use a pool cover, monitor your pool after a storm, redo your landscape, create a platform, use limestone, and as a last resort, use insecticide.

 Why are Worms a Problem?

-First of all, worms aren’t a problem out in nature; they play a vital role in keeping plants healthy.
-Slithering around underground, they help air and nutrients reach roots, much like farmers do when they till the land.
+First of all, worms aren’t a problem in nature; they play a vital role in keeping plants healthy.
+Slithering underground, they help air and nutrients reach roots, much like farmers do when they till the land.

 That said, you understandably aren’t looking for swimming companions in the form of dead worms in your pool.
 And as you may already know, worms typically cause the biggest headaches for pool owners in the spring and fall.

 Worms thrive in cool weather, and rain encourages them out of the ground.
 It’s a somewhat ironic fact, given that wet weather is often the death of worms, as your pool well knows.